 My experience with other cross-country coaches and many track and field coaches is that they share information, help each other, and share a common bond of believing the best-prepared team or individual should win the race.

-In general, I don’t see a lot of jealousy or envy between running and track and field coaches.
+In general, I don’t see much jealousy or envy between running and track and field coaches.

 I see great human beings who help prepare kids for sports and life.

 I admire my fellow coaches.
-Coaches like Dr. Jack Daniels, Joe Vigil, and Peter Thompson have helped me learn and grow.
+Coaches like Dr. Jack Daniels, Joe Vigil, Colm O'Connell, and Peter Thompson have helped me learn and grow.

 For example, we had won nine straight girls’ state cross-country championships at our school by 2014.

 One coach, Aaron Anderson, asked if I would mentor him.
-For a year off and on, I mentored Aaron.
+I mentored Aaron for a year off and on.

 Aaron’s team beat us in 2015, ending our nine-consecutive state championships streak.
 His team deserved to win.
 They outran us that day.